 ★★★★★

 Follow these general precautions to maximize your experience with massage chairs, whether you have specific heart disease or not.

-• Don’t use a massage chair immediately after a meal.
-It can be a discomforting experience.
+• Avoid using a massage chair immediately after a meal, as it can cause discomfort.

-• Don’t drink alcohol before using a massage chair.
+• Do not consume alcohol before using a massage chair.

-• Using a massage chair just after drinking coffee can increase your heart rate and cause anxiety.
+• Using a massage chair immediately after drinking coffee may increase heart rate and cause anxiety.

-• Don’t use a massage chair for more than thirty consecutive minutes.
-Don’t massage one body part for more than five consecutive minutes.
+• Limit massage sessions to no more than 30 consecutive minutes, and avoid massaging a single body part for more than 5 consecutive minutes.

 Bring a massage chair home

-Using in a massage chair is a safe and effective way to improve your heart health.
-Feel free to consult with our certified specialist about your specific needs.
-We will help you find an ideal massage chair for you.
+Using a massage chair is a safe and effective way to support your heart health.
+You can consult with our certified specialists to discuss your specific needs, and we will help you find the perfect massage chair for you.

-All Zarifa USA products are HSA and FSA eligible.
-This means you can contribute your health savings funds towards the purchase of any of our products!
+All Zarifa USA products are HSA and FSA eligible, which means you can use your health savings funds to purchase any of our products.

+★★★★★